a4fr/my_nerd_bot/README.md

 Comparare with my_nerd_bot for openshift
 ------------------------------------------------
+- Has a better performance because of **webhook**.
+- Just sent text, in future fix this problem.
-This port just can sent text and has a dictionray instead of an external DataBase.
+- Has a dictionray and use `logging` instead of an external DataBase.